aarontabuchi/prettywiki/README.md

 While researching the functionality of the Google search bar I found this small visual bug.

 1. Go to [Google.com](https://www.google.com) and don't click or type
-2. Press the Up Arrow key on your keyboard
+2. Press the ArrowUp-key on your keyboard
-3. A drop-down list will be displayed, but it is empty.
+3. A drop-down list will be displayed, but it is empty

-If you press the Down Arrow key or click on the search area, the drop-down list will show recent searches and/or trending searches.
+If you press the ArrowDown-key or click on the search area, the drop-down list will show recent searches and/or trending searches.

-Only after being loaded for the first time, the Up Arrow key will now show the drop-down list will recent searches and/or trending searches.
+Only after being loaded for the first time, the ArrowUp-key will now show the drop-down list will recent searches and/or trending searches.

-The intended behavior should be to show correctly populated drop-down list and not an empty one, or for the Up Arrow key to not display anything.
+The intended behavior should be to show correctly populated drop-down list and not an empty one, or for the ArrowUp-key to not display anything.

 You can also find this bug if you keep typing into the search until there aren't any suggestions (e.g. "ggggg").
 Without suggestions, the drop-down list will disappear.
-Pressing the Down Arrow key does not do anything at this point, but pressing the Up Arrow key will bring up the empty drop-down list.
-The intended behavior for this should be to copy the Down Arrow key and not display anything.
+Pressing the ArrowDown-key does not do anything at this point, but pressing the ArrowUp-key will bring up the empty drop-down list.
+The intended behavior for this should be to copy the ArrowDown-key and not display anything.

 ![Google Bug gif](/public/google_search_bug.gif)

 ### Bonus Bonus!
 This bug is also present in the search of Google Images and Shopping.
-The Up Arrow on News, Videos, Maps etc. just returns the cursor to the start of the text like a normal text input element.
+The ArrowUp-key on News, Videos, Maps etc. just returns the cursor to the start of the text like a normal text input element.

 ![Images Search bug](/public/images_search_bug.png)